Oklahoma Attorneys Discuss Car Insurance Law

 - $25,000 for property damage.

-These coverages, however, do not provide any protection against damage to your vehicle, damage to yourself if hit by an uninsured motorist, other damages unrelated to an accident, or medical coverage for yourself.
+These insurance policy coverages, however, do not provide any protection against damage to your vehicle, injuries suffered if you are hit by an uninsured or underinsured motorist, other damages unrelated to an accident, or medical coverage for yourself.

-It is not advisable to only purchase the minimum coverage allowed by law.
-Purchasing additional coverage such as collision, comprehensive, uninsured motorist, and medical insurance can prove useful if you are ever involved in a serious injury accident.
+Therefore, the expert team of car accident attorneys at Car Accident Help recommend that you purchase additional insurance coverages as opposed to only purchasing the minimum coverage allowed by Oklahoma car insurance laws.
+Purchasing additional coverage such as collision, comprehensive, uninsured motorist, medical payments coverage, and medical insurance can prove useful if you are ever involved in a serious injury accident.
 Injuries that require hospitalization, surgery, time away from work, and physical therapy often cost much more than most people make in a year.
+The worst time to realize that your auto insurance lacks sufficient coverage is after a car wreck.
+Take a moment today to ensure your policy includes more than the minimum amount of insurance coverage required by Oklahoma law.

 Uninsured or Underinsured Motorist Coverage in Oklahoma

-As mentioned above, it is highly advisable to purchase uninsured and underinsured motorist coverage.
-Oklahoma law requires insurance providers to include UIM coverage with every policy, but it does not require all motorists to purchase this additional protection.
+As mentioned above, it is highly advisable to purchase uninsured and underinsured motorist coverage (UM/UIM).
+Oklahoma law requires insurance providers to offer UIM coverage with every policy, but Oklahoma law does not require all motorists to purchase this additional protection.
 You should make sure that you have such protection.
-If you are ever involved in an accident with a driver who has little to no coverage, you will be protected under this clause from your own auto insurance policy.
+If you are ever involved in an accident with a driver minimum or no coverage, you will be protected by your UM/UIM coverage from significant financial loss.
+For example, if you are injured in a crash with a motorist who only has minimum coverage in Oklahoma, and you have severe injuries, you will not be fully compensated for your injuries and may have outstanding medical bills that you are responsible to pay.

+What about hit-and-runs and insurance in Oklahoma?
 Uninsured motorist coverage can also help compensate you if a hit-and-run driver causes your injuries.
 Not all hit-and-run drivers get caught.
 You may have to rely on your own insurance policy in such cases.
 Uninsured motorist coverage pays you, resident members of your family, and passengers of your vehicle for personal injuries caused by an uninsured motorist, an underinsured motorist, or a hit-and-run driver.
-But it does not cover damages to your vehicle.
 If an uninsured motorist damages your car, repairs would be paid for under your collision coverage.
 If you carry liability insurance only, there would be no insurance coverage available to repair your car.
+In a hit-and-run, having collision coverage makes a difference.

 Protecting Your Rights in Oklahoma

-Making sure you are properly covered is a crucial step in protecting your best interests.
+The team at Car Accident Help believes that making sure you are properly covered is a crucial step in protecting your best interests.
 But what happens if you are given bad advice about how much insurance to carry?
-Well, the law states that you are required to carry the minimum legally required insurance.
-So if you have chosen to carry less than that, there is no defense.
-If you carry only the minimum amount, and the injuries in an accident exceed that, you may be exposing your income and assets to potential losses.
-The bottom line is that you are responsible for what you purchase, and this goes for car rental insurance as well.
+Well, the Oklahoma law requires all drivers to carry the minimum liability insurance.
+If you choose to not add UM/UIM insurance to your auto policy, and the injuries in an accident exceed that the at-fault driver’s insurance limits, you may be exposing your income and assets to potential losses.
+The bottom line is that you are responsible for what you purchase.

 Make sure you have adequate coverage (including emergency roadside assistance) and take the time to learn about your legal rights and options in case you are ever involved in a crash.
 An Oklahoma car accident attorney can review your case and help you pursue fair compensation for all your injuries, damages, and losses.